GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 Foundation models are not apps by themselves.
 They are foundational components of the next generation of application architecture.
 Gen AI will fundamentally transform our approach to building apps.
 The front end moves from mobile apps to conversational interfaces.
 A significant part of the functionality of business rule engines will move to knowledge bases and vector stores.
 Process logic will be orchestrated via agent frameworks that integrate intelligent front ends with knowledge bases and enterprise applications.
 Integrations are accomplished via plug in architecture linked to foundation models.
 As we rethink our data architecture and move to more elegant data fabric- oriented architectures, we will need to integrate this with foundation models.
 This entire architecture will make use of fit-for-purpose cloud platforms which will increasingly be specialized to industries and functions.
 And then Gen AI also speeds up software coding by converting natural language instructions to complex code.
 This helps significant reduction in cost of digital apps and increase in velocity of new build &amp; innovation.

 <!-- image -->
-**Image Description:** The image is a circular yellow color.
-The color is bright and has a smooth, glossy texture.
-The entire image is a perfect circle, with no visible shadows or highlights.
-The color is bright and vibrant, making it stand out against the white background.
+**AI-Generated Image Description:** The image contains a bright yellow circle.
 <!-- end image description -->